ilmenit/RastaConverter/BUILD.md

 - If Ninja is found: uses `ninja-pgo-icx-gen` and `ninja-pgo-icx-use` presets
 - If Ninja is not found: falls back to `x64-pgo-icx-gen` and `x64-pgo-icx-use` presets (Visual Studio)

-It will build instrumented, run multiple scenarios (500K-4M evaluations scaled by thread count, writing distinct .profraw files), merge to `pgo\icx\merged.profdata`, then build the optimized binary.
+It will build instrumented, run multiple scenarios (500K-4M evaluations and LAHC solutions scaled by thread count, writing distinct .profraw files), merge to `pgo\icx\merged.profdata`, then build the optimized binary with LTO and CPU tuning enabled.

 Ad‑hoc flags (no presets)
 ```